scottcarr/scottcarr.github.com/_posts/2016-1-24-my-week-in-llvm.md

 #Conclusion

 That's how I clone functions in LLVM.
+The full code will be open sourced as soon as my paper is accepted :).

 As always, tips and corrections are welcome.
 You can contact me on Twitter.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">My new blog post on how I solved a problem in LLVM this week: <a href="https://t.co/nt1a3T4DYQ">https://t.co/nt1a3T4DYQ</a></p>&mdash; Scott Carr (@ScottCarr) <a href="https://twitter.com/ScottCarr/status/691354475815112704">January 24, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>